raehik/muffin/README.md

 ## Copyright

 All authors whose materials I used are acknowledged in the `ACKNOWLEDGEMENTS.md` file.
-If you would like to use this work or parts of it for any purpose, commercial or non-commercial, you can do so as you wish - however, please attribute back to me and the other authors (depending on which files you use - again, check the `ACKNOWLEDGEMENTS.md` file for an exhaustive list).
+I can't give permission for anyone to use their works officially, because I never actually asked myself.
+I give permission for anyone to use any of *my* files for whatever purpose, commercial and non-commercial - however that doesn't necessarily go for the files made by others.
+So, please use common courtesy like I have, and give credit to the original authors of any files you use.

 There is no real, binding copyright on this work, because that would be silly for a skin pack of mostly (and mostly transparent) images.
 Just be nice, and